jloughry/experiments/README.md

 A program by which is found, by exhaustive search, whether an optimal Gray code banker's sequence exists for a given *n*.

-The file `order_5.txt` will be a PIC description containing an optimal order-5 tree.
+The file `order_5.txt` is a DOT description containing an optimal order-5 tree.

 make_behaviour_on_symlinks
 --------------------------